GabeScott/standard-works-vault/General Conference/1981 October - “Give with Wisdom That They May Receive with Dignity”.md

 Debt can be destructive, causing financial bondage and bankruptcy and the loss of self-respect.
 A family who can manage money wisely and budget well, including tithing and fast offerings, is helping itself and others in the Lord’s own way.
 Just debts should be paid.
 I believe the Lord wants us to be successful in our honorable occupational pursuits and use wisely our means for the benefit of the individual, family, Church, and community.

-Jesus said, “Feed my sheep.”
-(John 21:16.)
+Jesus said, “Feed my sheep.” ([[John 21.16|John 21:16]].)
 You can’t feed them if you don’t know where they are.
 You can’t feed them if you give them reason to resist you.
 You can’t feed them if you don’t have the food.
 You can’t feed them if you don’t have charity.
 You can’t feed them if you aren’t willing to work and share.

 Wherever these lost sheep may be, a necessary ingredient for helping is empathy.
 Empathy is the ability to understand someone else’s feelings and to feel what he feels.
 Meaningful help can never be given without empathy for the recipient.
 This requires gaining the confidence of the person; listening with eyes, ears, and heart; trying to comprehend how this person feels; and then letting him know by your personal performance that you really understand.
 One who really understands and practices empathy doesn’t solve another’s problems, doesn’t argue, doesn’t top his story, make accusations, or take away free agency.
 He merely helps the person build his self-reliance and self-image so he can try to find his own solutions.